-These PYP nano PD resources provide support and understanding about key characteristics of the PYP.
-Complete these workshops in your own time, in either English, Spanish, French or Arabic.
+These resources provide support and understanding about key characteristics of the Primary Year's Programme (PYP).

 Support understanding of key characteristics of PYP leading to authorization

 Please see below our new PYP PD resource series.
 The first four workshops focus on supporting and understanding key characteristics of the PYP, leading to school authorization.